AndrewESmith/TheWanderer/README.md

 - **Integration Tests**: End-to-end testing of complete game workflows
 - **Performance Tests**: Boulder physics performance and optimization validation
 - **Error Handling Tests**: Comprehensive error recovery and fallback testing
+- **Visual Regression Tests**: Automated UI consistency testing across browsers and screen sizes with baseline comparison

 ## Environment Variables

 Environment variables should be prefixed with `VITE_` to be accessible in the client-side code.
 You can define them in the following files:

-- `.env` - Loaded in all environments
+- `.env` - Loaded in all environments (currently v9.0.0)
-- `.env.development` - Loaded in development mode
+- `.env.development` - Loaded in development mode with debug features enabled
-- `.env.production` - Loaded in production builds
+- `.env.production` - Loaded in production builds with debug features disabled

 **Note**: This project was migrated from Create React App, so any legacy `REACT_APP_*` variables need to be updated to use the `VITE_*` prefix.
 See [MigrateToVite.md](./MigrateToVite.md) for migration details.